 Remarkable old trees can be found in almost any city.
 They may have led extraordinary lives, witnessing profound landscape transformations, events of historical significance, great suffering and elation.
 Over time, these ‘heritage trees’ can develop distinctive personalities, reflected in the various anecdotes that we attach to them.
 They can shed light on the cultural value systems and economic priorities of bygone generations.
 If approached with an inquisitive mind, they can also provide excellent starting points for journeys of learning about a city – journeys that have no fixed route or endpoint.

-Cape Town—South Africa’s legislative capital and second most populated city—lies sprawling beneath the majestic Table Mountain in the heart of the Cape Floral Kingdom, famous for tremendous diversity and endemicity of plant species.
+Cape Town—South Africa’s legislative capital and second most populated city—lies sprawling beneath the majestic Table Mountain in the heart of the Cape Floral Kingdom, famous for its tremendous diversity and endemicity of plant species.
 Despite the obvious ecological stressors resulting from the city’s high metabolism and rapid expansion (c.
 1.4% per annum), a spectacular richness of biodiversity survives within and around the city limits.

 The Money Tree in Kalk Bay